Humming Grove Farm

 We sell choose-and-cut Christmas trees, wreaths, beeswax candles, and earrings made with the most beautiful beetle in North America, the dogbane beetle, which we grow on the farm.

-Species we grow are Austrian pine, balsam fir, Canaan fir, Colorado blue spruce, concolor fir, Fraser fir, Korean fir, Korean x corkbark hybrid firs, Norway spruce, white pine, and white spruce.
-Another up-and-coming species starting sale in 2024 is Korean x balsam hybrid fir.
-Other species that will take a few more years are balsam x Veitch fir, Nordmann fir, Serbian spruce, and Turkish fir.
+Species we grow are Austrian pine, balsam fir, balsam x Veitch fir, Canaan fir, Colorado blue spruce, concolor fir, Fraser fir, Korean fir, Korean x balsam fir, Korean x corkbark firs, Momi fir, Norway spruce, white spruce, and white pine.
+Other species that will take a few more years are Serbian spruce, and Douglas-fir.
 We may have a greater variety of species than any other Christmas tree farm in New England.
 Visit the farm to learn about these other unusual trees.
+We try to grow trees based upon their natural tendencies.
+Some species grow narrow (Korean x corkbark fir) and some naturally grow fat (white spruce, Korean fir).
+There are trees to suit nearly anyone’s tastes.

-Our price is $65 for full-sized trees.
-Table-top sized trees are $55.
+Our price is $70 for full-sized trees.
+We are not increasing our prices!
+(You don’t hear that very often!)
+Table-top sized trees are $60.
 The reason there isn’t a larger price break is that well-formed small trees can take as long to grow as the larger trees.
-There are a few trees with aesthetic defects that will be individually tagged with lower prices.
+There are a few trees with aesthetic defects that may be individually tagged with lower prices.

-We do have saws, but we prefer to cut your tree for you (we have irrigation tubing that we don’t want customers to cut)!
-If you bring your own chain saw, you are not allowed to use it on our farm until after Rich does a safety check on your equipment.
+We prefer to cut your tree for you (we have irrigation tubing that we don’t want customers to cut)!
+If you bring your own chain saw, you are not allowed to use it on our farm until after Rich does a safety check on your equipment (Kyle, you know you are the exception to this rule).
+There will be a charge of $2 for anyone cutting their own tree who also cuts the irrigation line.
+Play it safe, have Rich cut your tree for you.

 We can bale many trees.
 Trees that are too fat to fit through the baler can be baled by hand.
 That requires “audience participation” because it requires 2 – 3 people to help roll the tree and feed the twine to the baling crew.

 We can help place trees on top of vehicles, but you may help by passing rope through the interior cabin of your vehicle.
-We charge $5 for sturdy cord to secure your tree, if you do not bring your own.
+We will not place trees on the top of any car with a moon roof or sun roof.
+Please bring a different vehicle if your car or SUV has such a feature.
+We charge $5 for sturdy cord to secure your tree if you do not bring your own.

 Hours: